 If you suffer from a disability caused by a compromised immune system, you might be eligible for disability benefits after meeting the required qualifications.
 Social Security Disability (SSD) guidelines for receiving disability benefits require you to meet specific criteria.

 You might qualify as disabled by SSD if your immune system disorder will not allow you to continue doing your previous job, will not allow you to engage in another form of employment, and the duration of your disabling condition is expected to be longer than a year or to result in your demise.
-The guidance and direction of a disability lawyer might help you understand and effectively navigate the intricate application process.
+The guidance and direction of a disability attorney might help you understand and effectively navigate the intricate application process.

 Seek Disability for a Compromised Immune System